psmak3/psmak3.github.io/_posts/personal/2016-06-06-personal-gymstories3.md

 I seriously hate this man.
 He haunts me every day.
 I try to time gym visits to avoid him, but he pops in so randomly, who knows what's going on?
 I try to work in areas he does not frequent, but all of the sudden there he is, jumping on a bouncy ball or swinging around a 40 lb weight like a damn fool.

 We have to do something about this guy.
 To quote Spock: 'the needs of the many outweigh the needs of the few or the one'.
-I think it is time for the good people at 24 Hr to meet, unite, and fight the good fight.
+I think it is time for the good people at 24 HR to meet, unite, and fight the good fight.

-I just hope your gym doesn't sing him up as a member.
+I just hope your gym doesn't sign him up as a member.
 But better you than me.......